 "And so you should be," replied Uncle M. He nodded to me, then turned and left the room.

 "Are you in trouble?" asked Adina.

 "Were you in here the whole time?"
 She nodded.
 "You're not supposed to listen to other people's conversations Adi, it's not polite.
 But yes, I am in trouble."

 "I don't know," I replied.
 "I was in a bad mood, and I shouldn't have done it."

 "Why were you in a bad mood?"

-"Because a Mortal girl said some nasty things, but that shouldn't have made me walk out of school."
+"Because I was feeling a bit claustrophobic and a Mortal girl said some nasty things, but that shouldn't have made me walk out of school."

 "Why didn't you just put a Cast on her?" asked Adi, frowning.

 "I haven't Declared myself yet, Adi," I reminded her.
 "And even if I had, we're not supposed to do Casts in front of Mortals, let alone on them.
 It would draw unwanted attention.
-Anyway it's not nice to put Casts on people because you're angry."
+And it's not nice to put Casts on people just because you're angry."

 "But it would make you feel better."